immersive-web/webxr-ar-module/explainer.md

 Exclusive and non-exclusive sessions can use the same render loop, but there are some differences in behavior to be aware of.
 The sessions may run their render loops at at different rates.
 During exclusive sessions the UA runs the rendering loop at the `XRDevice`'s native refresh rate.
 During non-exclusive sessions the UA runs the rendering loop at the refresh rate of page (aligned with `window.requestAnimationFrame`.)
 The method of computation of `XRView` projection and view matrices also differs between exclusive and non-exclusive sessions, with non-exclusive sessions taking into account the output canvas dimensions and possibly the position of the users head in relation to the canvas if that can be determined.

 Most instances of non-exclusive sessions will only provide a single `XRView` to be rendered, but UA may request multiple views be rendered if, for example, it's detected that that output medium of the page supports stereo rendering.
-As a result pages should always draw every `XRView` provided by the `XRPresentationFrame` regardless of what type of session has been requested.
+As a result pages should always draw every `XRView` provided by the `XRFrame` regardless of what type of session has been requested.

 UAs may have different restrictions on non-exclusive contexts that don't apply to exclusive contexts.
 For instance, a different set of `XRFrameOfReference` types may be available with a non-exclusive session versus an exclusive session.